xytxytxyt/SparkAtScale/README.md

 * run the feeder

-Copy the application.conf file to dev.conf and modify the zookeeper location.
+Copy the application.conf file to dev.conf and modify the zookeeper location and kafka topic accordingly.
 Then override the configs by using -Dconfig.file=dev.conf to use the new config.

-`java -Xmx5g -Dconfig.file=dev.conf -jar feeder/target/scala-2.10/feeder-assembly-1.0.jar 1 100 true 2>&1 1>feeder-out.log &`
+`java -Xmx5g -Dconfig.file=dev.conf -jar feeder/target/scala-2.10/feeder-assembly-1.0.jar 1 100 emailFeeder 2>&1 1>feeder-out.log &`